nielsbaloe/vertxui/README.md

 ### Clientside fluent HTML

 You can also use fluent HTML, which is a lot shorter and more readable.
+Don't worry about speed, fluent HTML uses a virtual DOM behind the scenes.

 		Button button = body.button("Click me").id("hello-button").onClick(evt -> clicked());
 		...